mapping

 Now, let’s go back to the meaning of the other parts of an ORM abbreviation.

 Relational refers to a database that organizes data in tables with rows and columns.
-This type of database is widely used for business applications, and for good reasons: it is easy to use, ACID compliant (suitable for typical business transactions), flexible enough (allows to manipulate data without changing the table structure), and highly standardized.
+This type of database is widely used for business applications, and for good reasons: It is easy to use, ACID compliant (suitable for typical business transactions), flexible enough (allows manipulation of data without changing the table structure), and highly standardized.
 The problem is that the DB doesn’t know anything about an object; it just faithfully keeps structured data in order in different tables.

 To learn more about databases and database management systems, read the comprehensive DBMS comparison in our dedicated article.

 For the system to operate a single object written in Python, developers must incorporate a bunch of raw SQL queries in the code.
-For example, you must join data from several tables to retrieve all attributes of the object related to Jack Torrance's family room reservation.
+For example, you must join data from several tables to retrieve all attributes of the object related to the Jack Torrance family room reservation.

 The table contains basic data about booking.